http://www.vigorwaveenergy.com/

 means of a conversion means to convert an increase of pressure

-into usable energy, preferably electrical energy, whose conversion
+fluids into usable energy, preferably electrical energy, whose

-means is connected to the outflow and/or the inflow of said
+conversion means is connected to the outflow and/or the inflow

-flow speed of at least one of the first and second fluids and/or
+the flow speed of at least one of the first and second fluids

-the regulation of the flow resistance through the container is
+and/or the regulation of the flow resistance through the

-carried out by means of the conversion means.
-This reduces the
+container is carried out by means of the conversion means.
+This

-number of components in the aggregate, which is an obvious
+reduces the number of components in the aggregate, which is an

 [0025] In an additional embodiment of the invention, the

-at least one of the first and second fluids being transported to a
+of at least one of the first and second fluids being transported

-reservoir situated in a position with higher potential energy than
+to a reservoir situated in a position with higher potential

-the outflow.
-This allows a simple storing of energy which can be
+energy than the outflow.
+This allows a simple storing of energy

-comprises the step of separating the first fluid from the second
+further comprises the step of separating the first fluid from

-fluid when the fluids have been moved from the inflow to the
+the second fluid when the fluids have been moved from the inflow

 [0027] In an additional embodiment of the invention, the method

-the outflow to the inflow.
-In this way it is not necessary to
+from the outflow to the inflow.
+In this way it is not necessary

 aggregate.